Jeremyyiu/BatteryManager/README.md

 <h2> Features - working in progress </h2>

-- Fix up the display functions - manual brightness, autobrightness and monochrome
+- Implement geofencing functionality
+- Implement battery saving modes by checking screen state and time.

 <h2> Features to do: </h2>